JianhuiWei7/MedEthicsQA/readme.md

-# MedEthicsQA: A Question Answering Benchmark for Medical Ethics Evaluation of LLMs
+# MedEthicsQA: A Comprehensive Question Answering Benchmark for Medical Ethics Evaluation of LLMs

 This repo contains datasets and evaluation code for MedEthicsQA.

-Unzip the "MedEthicsQA.zip" to get a full size of "MedEthicsQA" and move "MedEthicsQA.json" to "dataset" folder
+# 📁 model/

-project/
+The setup of evaluation model

-├── data/
+# 📄 MedEthicsQA_MCQ.json

-│ ├── MedEthicsQA.json           # the total 26.1k questions. encoded as "utf-8".
+multiple choice question answering subset of the MedEthicsQA, encoded as 'utf-8'

-│ ├── MedEthicsQA_sample.json    # small samples of questions. encoded as "utf-8".
-For illustration purpose.
+# 📄 MedEthicsQA_open.zip

-│ └── taxonomy.json              # hierarchical taxonomy
+open-ended question subset of MedEthicsQA.

-├── model/
+# 📄 calculate_acc.py

-│ └── model_api.py
+The script for calculating accuracy

-├── evaluation_results/
+# 📄 evaluation.py

-│ └── "model".csv                 #evaluation result of a model
+evaluation file

-├── evaluation.py                 # evaluation script
+# 📄 taxonomy.json

-└── calculate_acc.py
+The taxonomy of our proposed hierarchical taxonomy.